Serbians Vote In Polls Overshadowed By War In Ukraine - UrduPoint

 Serbians Vote In Polls Overshadowed By War In Ukraine

-Belgrade, April 3 (UrduPoint / Pakistan Point News - 3rd Apr, 2022 ) :Serbians went to the polls on Sunday in elections that will likely see populist President Aleksandar Vucic extend his rule in the Balkan country, as he vows to provide stability amid war raging in Ukraine.
+Belgrade, April 3 (UrduPoint / Pakistan Point News - 4th Apr, 2022 ) :Serbians flocked to the polls on Sunday in elections that will likely see populist President Aleksandar Vucic extend his rule in the Balkan country, as he vows to provide stability amid war raging in Ukraine.

-The country of around seven million will elect the president, deputies for the 250-seat parliament and cast votes in several municipal contests.
+The country of around seven million will elect the president and members of the 250-seat parliament and cast votes in several municipal contests.

+The polls officially closed at 8:00 pm (1800 GMT) local time, with unofficial results due later in the evening.

-The latest opinion polls see Vucic's centre-right Serbian Progressive Party (SNS) maintaining its control over the parliament, while the president is poised to win a second term.
+The latest surveys see Vucic's centre-right Serbian Progressive Party (SNS) maintaining its control over the parliament, while the president is poised to win a second term.

 "Personally, I see stable progress and I voted in accordance with this opinion," Milovan Krstic, a 52-year-old government employee, told AFP after casting his vote in Belgrade.